-The analyses presented here concern data collected in a 40-min session during the third wave of measurements (April 2006), with the following exceptions: Wechsler Intelligence Scales for Children (WISC-III) Block Design was only measured in Wave 1 (April 2005), Verbal Instructions was only measured in Wave 2 (November 2005), and Raven's Standard Progressive Matrices was only measured in Wave 5 (April 2007), at which point the 1-year longitudinal measurement of reading comprehension was also made.
+The analyses presented below concern data collected in a 40-minute during the 3rd wave of measurements (April 2006), with the following exceptions: WISC-III Block design was only measured in Wave 1 (April 2005), Verbal Instructions in Wave 2 (November 2005),

 Children were tested individually by specially trained research assistants in a quiet room at their school.
-The study was approved by the Ministry of Education (Paedagogical Institute, Research Department), and written consent was obtained from participants' parents.
+The study was approved by the Ministry of Education (Paedagogical Institute, Research Department) and written consent was obtained from participants' parents.
+Measures